mumoshu/crdb/README.md

 In `dynamic` configuration, you just tell `crdb` to read resource definitions from the specified source.

-An example `crdb.yaml` that loads resource definitions from a DynamoDB table named `crdb-dynamic-resourcedefinitions` would look like:
+An example `crdb.yaml` that loads resource definitions from a DynamoDB table named `crdb-dynamic-customresourcedefinitions` would look like:

 ```yaml
 metadata: